kairos-io/kairos-docs/content/en/docs/Reference/build-from-scratch.md

 - The base image we're using is fedora.
 However, you could also base your image on other distributions.
 See [the Kairos official images](https://github.com/kairos-io/kairos/tree/master/images) for an example.
 - We're installing a set of packages, including `rsync`, `grub`, `systemd`, `kernel`, and we're generating the initramfs inside the image.
 - We're copying the Kairos framework image file to the root of the container.
-Choose the framework image that closely matches your setup.
+Choose the framework image that closely matches your setup (normally `generic`).
 You can find the framework images published here: https://quay.io/repository/kairos/framework?tab=tags

 3. Now build the image with: